-Ensembles such as string or vocal guartets. brass or voice ensembles, stage bands, madrigal groups or other combinations.
+1 hr.
+Features ensembles such as string or vocal guartets, brass or voice ensembles, stage bands, madrigal groups or other combinations.
 For students with advanced proficiency on an instrument or in voice.
 To further skills, musical understanding and enjoyment.
 May be repeated up to a maximum of 4 credit hours.
 Prerequisite: Consent of instructor.